17 Phrases That Secretly Damage Relationships Over Time

 Photo Credit: Shutterstock.

-This phrase is manipulative.
-It puts unfair pressure on your partner and can lead to guilt-based actions rather than genuine, loving gestures.
-Instead, communicate your needs openly without making it a test of their love.
+This is a manipulative phrase.
+It puts fictitious pressure on your partner and can lead to guilt-based actions (as opposed to genuine, loving actions).
+Instead, state your needs to your partner as a request, instead of a test of love.

 “Why Can’t You Be More Like…”